Agriculture Drought Response

 • Destroying an ecosystem.
 A better way?

-by bill, about 4 years ago
+by bill, over 4 years ago

 I own a home that is along the North Fork of the Colorado River in Grand Lake, Colorado.
 I have lived there for over 20 years.